3Dsellers All-in-One eBay Lister.Free Trial

 All of these little gestures will boost their trust and confidence in dealing with you in the future.
 Your number one priority is to fully serve them to their satisfaction and eventually they will become your most loyal customers who will create repeat business.

 All businesses have their own unique challenges.
 My past experience on working with suppliers taught me one thing - you have to diversify your suppliers and have at least 2 backup sources for the same product you sell.
+When sourcing multiple suppliers, you may find it useful to check out Salehoo's supplier list.

 In eBay dropshipping business, you will have to work towards the end goal of owning your own range of private label products.
 In the meantime, learn as much as possible and don’t be afraid to test different strategies.